mappist/mappist.github.io/_posts/2021-12-17-MS-defense.md

 categories: [Announcements, Research]
 ---

-Friends,

-Today I am excited to announce that I have successfully defended my thesis!

-First, gratitude to my mentor, Dr. Jenn Bernstein!
+Friends, today I am excited to announce that I have successfully defended my thesis!
+First, gratitude to my mentor, Dr. Jenn Bernstein.

 Pending some final edits and administrative things, I will soon have my MS in GIS.
 It's official: I'm a mapmaker.
 My thesis is titled _Walking to the Longhouse: A deep map of the Central New York Military Tract and its indigenous history_.

 Here's the abstract: